arturoseedbankCarillanca/wheat-phenotyping-model/README.md

 ## 📂 Repository Structure

+wheat-phenotyping-model/
-wheat-phenotyping-model/ ├── Entrenamiento_nuevo.py # Script to train a new SVR model using spike metrics ├── procesamiento_img.py # Script to process images and extract phenotypic metrics ├── procesamiento_con_prediccion.py # Script to process images and predict the number of spikelets ├── model_NUEVO_SVR.joblib # Pre-trained SVR model for spikelet prediction ├── requirements.txt # Dependencies for running the project ├── README.md # Documentation
+├── Entrenamiento_nuevo.py          # Script to train a new SVR model using spike metrics ├── procesamiento_img.py            # Script to process images and extract phenotypic metrics ├── procesamiento_con_prediccion.py # Script to process images and predict the number of spikelets ├── model_NUEVO_SVR.joblib          # Pre-trained SVR model for spikelet prediction ├── requirements.txt                # Dependencies for running the project ├── README.md                       # Documentation

-markdown
-Copiar
-Editar

 ## 🚀 Features